I2Tunimib/I2T-docs/docs/user-manual/discover-services/generative-ai.md

 A flexible LLM-powered modification service that transforms column values based on a custom prompt.
 Use the LLM to intelligently clean, normalize, rewrite, anonymize, extract or restructure data.

-**LLM model:** gpt-4o-mini
+**LLM model:** ${process.env.LLM_MODEL || "gpt-4o-mini"}

 **Input**: Column values to modify, the operation to perform and custom instructions describing how to modify them.
-<br>**Output**: Updated column values, a new joined column, or multiple new columns generated by a split.
+**Output**: Updated column values, a new joined column, or multiple new columns generated by a split.

 **How to use:**

-- Choose an operation type (Join / Split / Edit directly).
+* Choose an operation type (Join / Split / Edit directly).
-- (Optional) Select additional columns for the join operation.
+* (Optional) Select additional columns for the join operation.
-- (Optional) Rename new generated columns for the join and split operation.
+* (Optional) Rename new generated columns for the join and split operation.
-- Write instructions describing how to modify the values.
+* Write instructions describing how to modify the values.
 The LLM will receive each cell value and return output based on the operation type.

  **Example propmts:**

-- Join: `Merge first_name and last_name into a full name.
+* Join: `Merge first_name and last_name into a full name.
 Trim spaces and capitalize properly.`
-- Split: `From 'address' extract street, city, and postal_code.
+* Split: `From 'address' extract street, city, and postal_code.
 Return values exactly as: street | city | postal_code.`
-- Edit directly: `Standardize dates to ISO format (YYYY-MM-DD).
+* Edit directly: `Standardize dates to ISO format (YYYY-MM-DD).
 If missing, return an empty string.`

 ---